dtharvey/Signal_Noise/README.md

 # Noise

-A multi-page application in a more active-learning format that explores the difference between signals and nose, and introduces signal averaging, moving average filters, and Savitzky-Golay filters as computational approaches for improving the signal-to-noise ratio.
-The application uses a database that contains 64 visible spectra of a blue dye.
+Introduces students to the difference between signals and noise, and the signal-to-noise ratio as a measure of the quality of a spectrum.
+The use of signal averaging, moving average filters, and Savitzky-Golay filters as computational methods for improving the signal-to-noise ratio are introduced.
+The application uses a database that contains 64 visible spectra of a blue dye; students can download the data as a .csv file.

-To run locally, install the package Shiny (if not already installed), and enter the following two lines into the console:
+To run locally, install the packages shiny and shinythemes (if not already installed), and enter the following two lines into the console:

 library(shiny)